 3. Phuket International Airport (HKT)

+Looking for some amazing pondicherry places to visit?
+Paradise Beach is a perfect destination for you.
 Situated at a distance of 32 km from downtown Phuket, Phuket International Airport is the second busiest airport in Thailand airports due to the high number of visitors choosing the beautiful Phuket beaches for their vacations.
 It supports a traffic of almost 16 million passengers flying via Phuket airport per year.

 Transfers from the airport are hassle free as their are multiple services like public taxis, airport buses, limousines, and mini buses.
 You can also try amazing Thai food at the Thai Airways International Restaurant.
 Among all the Thailand major airports, this one steals our heart because of its aesthetic design.